Olive Oil Cake

 Instructions

-- Mix the dry ingredients (flour, sugar, baking powder, baking soda and salt) together in a large bowl.
+- Mix the flour, sugar, baking powder, baking soda, and salt in a large bowl.

-- Create a well in the flour mix and add olive oil, Greek yogurt and eggs.
+- Create a well in the flour mixture and add the olive oil, Greek yogurt, and eggs.
 Whisk into the flour mixture.

-- Add lemon juice and zest and stir until completely combined and there are no lumps.
+- Add the lemon juice and lemon zest.
+Stir until completely combined with no lumps.

-- Pour batter into prepared pan.
-Bake for 30-35 minutes or until a toothpick inserted comes out clean.
+- Pour the batter into the prepared cake pan.
+Bake for 30–35 minutes or until a toothpick inserted comes out clean.

-- Allow to cool for at least 10 minutes before slicing.
+- Let cool for at least 10 minutes before slicing.
 Serve with a dollop of Greek yogurt and raspberries, if desired.

 Equipment